dyhes/zulip/docs/production/security-model.md

     streams, including private streams.
 This is important for implementing integrations like the Jabber, IRC, and Zephyr mirrors.

-    These bots cannot be created by Zulip users, including organization owners.
+    These bots cannot be created by Aloha users, including organization owners.
 They can only be created on the command line (via `manage.py change_user_role can_forge_sender`).

 ## User-uploaded content and user-generated requests

-- Zulip supports user-uploaded files.
-Ideally they should be hosted from a separate domain from the main Zulip server to protect against various same-domain attacks (e.g. zulip-user-content.example.com).
+- Aloha supports user-uploaded files.
+Ideally they should be hosted from a separate domain from the main Aloha server to protect against various same-domain attacks (e.g. zulip-user-content.example.com).

-  We support two ways of hosting them: the basic `LOCAL_UPLOADS_DIR` file storage backend, where they are stored in a directory on the Zulip server's filesystem, and the S3 backend, where the files are stored in Amazon S3.
+  We support two ways of hosting them: the basic `LOCAL_UPLOADS_DIR` file storage backend, where they are stored in a directory on the Aloha server's filesystem, and the S3 backend, where the files are stored in Amazon S3.
 It would not be difficult to add additional supported backends should there be a need; see `zerver/lib/upload.py` for the full interface.

-  For both backends, the URLs used to access uploaded files are long, random strings, providing one layer of security against unauthorized users accessing files uploaded in Zulip (an authorized user would need to share the URL with an unauthorized user in order for the file to be accessed by the unauthorized user.
+  For both backends, the URLs used to access uploaded files are long, random strings, providing one layer of security against unauthorized users accessing files uploaded in Aloha (an authorized user would need to share the URL with an unauthorized user in order for the file to be accessed by the unauthorized user.
 Of course, any such authorized user could have just downloaded and sent the file